truecastdesign/truefw/README.md

 $App->view = new \True\PhpView();
 ```

 is for using the PHP view method.
 If you want to use something like Twig as your template system, you can change it here and use what ever you like.

+## global functions

+### p(array|object)

+Quickly print out an array or object

+### pr(array|object)

+Preformatted print out an array or object

+### pMethods(class object)

+Print out a list of methods in the class.
+Good for exploring an API.

+### currency(string|int)

+Return number formatted for US currency

+### esc(string|int|float, type)

+Easily escape the output of all kinds of data with a shorter syntax than the builtin PHP function.
+Types you can pass: string (default), email, encoded, float, int, url.

 Issues
 ------